alemela/wiki-needs-pictures/README.md

 loading so you will notice a slow start but a fast experience for the rest of the time.
 The loading time depends on the amount of pinpoints you want to visualize.

+## Translations
+Following the [KISS](https://en.wikipedia.org/wiki/KISS_principle) only little instructions are present inside the interface.
+Currently they are translated in English, Italian, German and French.
+It's very appreciated if you want to contribute with other languages!
+You can find all the texts in `js/message.js`.